Grip-Hub/getgrip.dev/README.md

 ## Free Demo Limits

 The free `pip install` package includes all features with a **10,000 chunk limit**.
 No license key required.
 No time limit.
-Learning resets on chunk deletion.
+Chunks can be deleted and replaced, but learned data (co-occurrence, remember scores) resets on deletion.
+Licensed tiers preserve learning permanently.

 Need more?
 See [Pricing](https://getgrip.dev/#pricing).